pkmn/0-ERROR/docs/DESIGN.md

-are acceptable for per-Pokémon information, but in order to predict sets more realistically 0 ERROR relies on global information about combination **correlation** in the metagame - naive use of the generally available usage statistics cannot prevent unrealistic and suboptimal sets (e.g. sets with both Flamethrower and Fire Blast, sets invested in Attack with no physical moves, etc).
+are acceptable for per-Pokémon information, but in order to predict sets more realistically 0 ERROR relies on global information about combination **correlation** in the metagame - naive use of the generally available usage statistics cannot prevent unrealistic and suboptimal sets (e.g. sets with both Flamethrower and Fire Blast or multiple Hidden Powers, sets invested in Attack with no physical moves, etc).
 0 ERROR computes its own [stats](../src/tools/README.md#stats.ts) based on an extensive database of human battle logs and this database is embedded in the binary.

 Over the course of battle, 0 ERROR also maintains information about the **possibilities** for each of their opponent's Pokémon's sets.
 These possibilities are narrowed down as information is revealed